mblaul/analyticsdashboard/README.md

 # analyticsdashboard

-This is a pet project to connect to databases and display various KPIs.
+This is a pet project to display various KPIs.
 The goal is to eventually have a platform that can connect to any SQL database and display information with relatively little configuration.

 ## Getting Started

 ### Prerequisites

-What things you need to install the software and how to install them
+This is a nodejs application so you will need to install that in order to run this.

-This is a nodejs/express application so you will need to install those in order to run this.
+You can install NodeJS/npm [here](https://nodejs.org/en/download/).

 A SQL database is required in order to send data to the application.
 MySQL is recommended.
 You can install MySQL [here](https://www.mysql.com/downloads/).

 This project also utilizes sequelize to interact with the SQL database.
-To install those run the following commands:
+To install that run the following commands:
 ```
 $ npm install --save sequelize